Vallikazam/final_web/README.md

     - Unique highlights of each location.

 - **Contact Section**:
-  - Displays contact details, including phone, university, and email.
+  - Displays contact information like phone, university, and email.
-  - Features a functional contact form to send messages.
+  - Features a functional contact form.(only checking the correct filling)

 - **Responsive Navigation**:
   - Side navigation menu with links to all sections.
   - Icons and tooltips enhance usability.

 - **Background and Design Customization**:
-  - Dynamic gradient and fixed background image for a modern aesthetic.
   - Supports multiple theme colors with a style switcher.

 - **Interactive Features**:
   - Button sound effects for enhanced user experience.
   - "Typing effect" text animation.

-- **Mobile Responsiveness**:
-  - Optimized layout and design for different screen sizes and devices.

 - **Logout Functionality**:
   - A logout button is integrated into the navigation menu.

+### profile.html & login.html
+- **User Profile Management:**
+  Add, retrieve, update, and delete user data such as name, email, education group, and coding ability.

+- **Storing Data on Firebase DB**
+  Store the data on net database.

+- **Real-Time Timer:**
+  Displays the current time on the page.

+- **Background Design:**
+  A visually appealing background with a fixed image and gradient overlay.

+- **Styled Buttons:**
+  All buttons have gradient backgrounds with hover animations.

   ---

   ## Footer

 📞 **Contact:**
 - Phone: 8(123)456-78-90
-- Name: Alinur Zhumadil
 - Email: alinur_zhumadil@gmail.com